robbiesymonds/blueprint-pdf/README.md

 The `generate()` function can also take an optional argument to specify alternative output formats.
 The default is `string` but you can also use `arraybuffer` or `blob` to get different data formats.

+Multi-page support is automatic, and pages are generated based on the value of the `y` attribute.
+There is no need to manually add page breaks, or define your schematic in a specific order.
+Just treat your Blueprint as an infinitely long canvas.

 *Need more help?
 Check out the `examples` directory!*

 ## 📖&nbsp; Templates